 - Also one of the weapons that can be found in River City Ransom.
 With high damage and a long range, it's a good one.

 - The first melee weapon in Kingpin: Life of Crime.
+The main character digs it out of the trash after being left for dead in Skid Row.

 - Georg in Agarest Senki 2 uses a lead pipe as a Joke Weapon.